pathfindrDK/pathfindr-labradocs/README.md

 ## Getting Started

-For detailed documentation on how to use LabraDocs, including installation guides, API references, and more, please visit [our documentation website](https://pathfindr.dev/LabraDocs).
+For detailed documentation on how to use LabraDocs, including installation guides, API references, and more, please visit [our website](https://pathfindr.dev/LabraDocs).

 ## Examples